fpaterno/ansible-linux-conf/README.md

 ## Installation

-First, install Python 3 which is required by Ansible :
+First, install Python 3 which is required by Ansible:

 On Debian :
 ```shell